Founded in 1986 as the Committee Against Anti-Asian Violence, CAAAV has been organizing for justice in New York City for over 30 years.

 - developed the leadership of young people around a vision for social justice through organizing

-- coordinated over a thousand volunteers and members as first responders in Chinatown following Hurricane Sandy
+- coordinated almost a thousand volunteers and members as first responders in Chinatown following Hurricane Sandy